 Treatment for physiological factors causing ED are varied, depending on the factors attributed to your erectile dysfunction.

 There are a number of prescription medications on the market today, for those suffering from erectile dysfunction.
 These are PDE05 inhibitors and work by relaxing the smooth muscle tissue in your penis.
 This increases blood flowing into the penis.
-Their primary benefit is their effectiveness in treating ED, which can lead to not only increased self-confidence in the bedroom, but also repaired relationships with your partner.
+The primary benefit is increased self-confidence in the bedroom, and an improved intimate relationship with your partner.
 Popular medications include:

 Despite their effectiveness, there are side effects associated with these medications.
 These include: